brian-watkins/great-expectations/README.md

 Evaluates the provided matcher against the promised actual value, when that promise resolves.
 Fails if the promise rejects.

+#### rejectsWith(matcher): MatchEvaluator

+Evaluates the provided matcher against the value received with that promise rejects.
+Fails if the promise resolves.

 ### Basic Matchers